 Make a donation to the Eagle County Historical Society

-The ECHS Museum is now open for the season, daily from 10 am to 4 pm.
+The Eagle County Historical Society Museum is open for the 2018 season, 10am to 4pm daily.

 The Eagle County Library District and Eagle County Historical Society honored local rancher and author Verne Albertson in a special event at 2 p.m.
 Sunday, April 29, at the Avon Library.
 Albertson was recognized with the annual Nimon-Walker Award, honoring individuals and families who have helped preserve Eagle County History.

 Albertson’s recently published memoir, “Beanies, Stick Horses, Marbles and Mean Chickens” tells the story of growing up on a ranch in northern Eagle County in the 1940s.
 He has also contributed historical manuscripts, written by his grandmother and father, to the local history archives.

 The award ceremony featured a special presentation by photographer and author Michael Crouser, whose recent book Mountain Ranch (featuring photographs of many Eagle County ranchers) is a finalist for the 2018 Colorado Book Awards.